nsidc/granule-metgen/README.md

 #### Example running validate

-    $ metgenc validate -c init/modscg.ini -t ummg (adding the -t ummg option will validate all UMM-G files; -t cnm will validate all cnm files that have been written locally)
+    $ metgenc validate -c init/modscg.ini -t ummg (adding the -t ummg option will validate all UMM-G files; -t cnm will validate all CNM that have been written locally)
-    $ metgenc validate -c init/modscg.ini (without the -t option specified, just all locally written cnm files will be validated)
+    $ metgenc validate -c init/modscg.ini (without the -t option specified, just all locally written CNM will be validated)

 The package `check-jsonschema` is also installed by MetGenC and can be used to validate a single file at a time:

-    $ check-jsonschema --schemafile <path to schema file> <path to cnm or UMM-G file to check>
+    $ check-jsonschema --schemafile <path to schema file> <path to CNM or UMM-G file to check>

 ### Pretty-print a json file in your shell
 This is not a MetGenC command, but it's a handy way to `cat` a file and omit having to wade through unformatted json chaos:
-`cat <UMM-G or cnm file name> | jq "."`
+`cat <UMM-G or CNM file name> | jq "."`

 e.g., `cat NSIDC0081_SEAICE_PS_S25km_20211104_v2.0_DUCk.nc.cnm.json | jq "."` will
 pretty-print the contents of that json file in your shell!